Connect with others who understand.

 Written by Emily Wagner, M.S.

-We all know the importance of a healthy diet, but how do your food choices play a role in your bipolar 1 disorder?
-This serious mood disorder causes periods of mania (manic episodes), depression (depressive episodes), and psychosis.
-It may be tempting to turn to sugar or caffeine during bipolar episodes or mood swings, but these substances can actually make your symptoms worse.
+We all know that a healthy diet is important, but you may wonder: How do food choices affect someone with bipolar 1 disorder?
+This serious mood disorder causes manic episodes, depressive episodes, and sometimes psychosis.
+It may be tempting to turn to sugar or caffeine if you’re having trouble sleeping or feeling low energy, but these may make your symptoms worse.

 3 Foods and Drinks To Avoid With Bipolar 1

-When living with bipolar 1 disorder, it helps to limit or avoid foods and drinks that make mood episodes worse, interact with your medications, or raise your risk of health complications.
-You may want to limit your consumption of the following three types of food and drink.
+When living with bipolar 1 disorder, it can help to limit or avoid some foods and drinks.
+This is because they may make mood episodes worse, interact with your medications, or raise your risk of health complications.
+You may want to be aware of the following three types of food and drink and how they can affect someone with bipolar 1 disorder.

 1. Chocolate and Caffeinated Drinks

-Many people drink coffee or other caffeinated drinks to get the energy-boosting effects, but you may want to limit caffeine when living with bipolar 1 disorder.
-Caffeine is a central nervous system stimulant that acts on the brain, increasing energy levels and alertness.
+Many people drink coffee or other caffeinated drinks to get the energy-boosting effects.
+However, you may want to limit caffeine when living with bipolar 1 disorder.
+Caffeine is a stimulant that affects the brain, increasing energy levels and alertness.

 Although caffeine tends to have mild effects on most people, it can make mood episodes worse for people with bipolar 1.
-If your mood is stabilized, it’s best to avoid drinking more than two cups daily of coffee or other caffeinated drinks, such as tea, energy drinks, and sodas.
-You may also want to limit chocolate or chocolate-based beverages.
+If your mood is stabilized, it’s best to avoid drinking more than 2 cups of coffee a day.
+This also applies to other caffeinated drinks, such as tea, energy drinks, and sodas.
+You may want to limit chocolate or chocolate-based beverages too — they also can be sources of caffeine.
+Some people may experience headaches, fatigue, or irritability when reducing caffeine intake, so a gradual approach when cutting back might be helpful.

 If you experience manic or mixed episodes, your doctor may recommend avoiding caffeine.